Table of contents

 Resizing a share¶

 A share can be resized by increasing or decreasing it’s provisioned capacity.
-To resize a Share, Click the Resize button in it’s detail screen as shown in this video
+To resize a Share, Click the Resize button in it’s detail screen.

 Note that a share cannot be decreased to a capacity lower than it’s current usage.
 Internally, Share capacity enforcement is done via BTRFS qgroup feature set.
-To find out more, go here.
+To find out more see the btrfs wiki entry Quota_support.

 Share size enforcement temporarily disabled¶

 Currently, as of 3.8-7 version, Share size enforcement has been disabled.
 So the Size input during Share creation has no real effect.
 Any Share can grow up to the Pool’s capacity.
 Consequently, resizing a Share also has no effect.
 We will re enable the enforcement when support in BTRFS improves.

 Deleting a Share¶

 A Share that is not in use and has no snapshots can be deleted.
 However, if a share is exported to remote clients via sharing protocols, or has snapshots, it cannot be deleted.
 So, ensure that all Snapshots have been deleted and that it is not in use before deleting it.

 To delete a Share, click on the corresponding trash icon for it in the Shares screen under the Storage tab of the Web-UI.